rolandreichart/site/General Terms and Conditions.md

 Subscription Packages.
 Usage of the Cloudomation Platform requires an active Cloudomation Subscription Package.
 There are four Subscription Packages available: Trial, Starter, Standard and Premium.
 Details on prices and content of your active Subscription Package can be found in your Client Account as well as on your invoices.
 Details on prices and content of other Subscription Packages can be found on our website.

 Trial Subscription Package.
 Upon creation of a new Client Account on the Cloudomation Platform, we may issue you with a free Trial Subscription Package.
-Conditions of the free Trial Subscription Package, specifically amount of Tokens included in, and duration of validity of, the Free Trial Subscription, can be changed at our discretion without prior notice.
+Conditions of the free Trial Subscription Package, specifically amount of Token included in, and duration of validity of, the Free Trial Subscription, can be changed at our discretion without prior notice.
 You have no legal claim to a free Trial Subscription Package.
 Issuance of Trial Subscription Packages is subject to our sole discretion and is intended as one per legal entity (e.g. a person or organisation).
 You are not allowed to create several Client Accounts with the intention to gain access to several Trial Subscription Packages.
 Intended use of the Trial Subscription Package is evaluation and testing of the Cloudomation Platform, and not productive use.
-Client Accounts with a Trial Subscription Packages for which all associated Tokens have expired can be subject to cancellation in accordance with the notice periods laid out in the section “Term and Termination”.
+Client Accounts with a Trial Subscription Packages for which all associated Token have expired can be subject to cancellation in accordance with the notice periods laid out in the section “Term and Termination”.

 Paid Subscription Packages.
 The Starter, Standard and Premium Packages are paid subscription packages.
 Each package includes support services as laid out in the section “Support”.